 Packing Your Lego Loose Pieces

-Packing your loose pieces is going to much, much easier than packing an assembled piece, but it doesn’t mean there should be no thought involved.
+Packing your loose lego bricks is going to be much, much easier than packing an assembled piece, but it doesn’t mean there should be no thought involved.
 Sure, you could just throw all your loose pieces in a box and call it a day, but I like to keep my Lego collection a little more organized than that.

 So, how do we pack our Legos while keeping them organized?

 If you’re Legos are organized, but not in ready-to-go containers, use Ziploc Bags.
-Ziploc Bags come in all different sizes, from small bags for specialized pieces all the way up gallon and two gallon sizes.
+Ziploc Bags come in all different sizes, from small bags for specialized pieces all the way up to a gallon and two-gallon sizes.

-Place each group of Legos into their own Ziploc bag.
+Place each group of Legos into its own plastic bag.
 If pieces go to a particular set or build, make sure to label those bags accordingly.
 Don’t assume you’ll “just remember”.
 Trust us, you’ll have a million things going through your mind over the course of a move.
 You will forget.

 Then carefully place each one of those bags into a shared box.
 (Again, be careful of the weight) If there is extra space in the box you can use packing paper or bubble wrap to keep your pieces from shifting around during the move.

-So, as you can see moving Legos is actually a lot easier than it seems.
+So, as you can see packing Lego sets for a move is actually a lot easier than it seems.
 Make sure to pay close attention to how you pack Legos so you don’t lose any pieces and to make sure the Lego set isn’t too heavy for its container.

 When packing Legos, always think about what is going to be best for your lego sets and collectible Lego mini-figures!
 Don’t just shove them in a bag and hope for the best because you’ll find that they’ll usually come out looking like they were just beaten up by a bully with a big stick!
 (OK not really but…)